 Algorithm for tyre and brake wear

-The Tier 2 methodology expands upon the Tier 1 methodology to take account of the speed-dependency of tyre and brake wear, and is based on the ‘Detailed Methodology’ in the previous version of the Guidebook.
+The Tier 2 methodology expands upon the Tier 1 methodology to take account of the speed-dependency of tyre and brake wear and is based on the ‘Detailed Methodology’ in the previous version of the Guidebook.
 Emissions for additional particle size metrics (PM1 and PM0.1) can also be calculated with this method.

 The following general equation is used to estimate emissions from tyre wear and brake wear separately: